-6.1 Appointment of examiners
+6.2 Appointment of examiners

-6.1.1 Full theses
+6.2.1 Full theses

 In all cases the most appropriate examiners should be chosen, and with particular care when the thesis is multidisciplinary, or has some local applicability.
-The nomination of examiners may not be disclosed to the candidate.
+The nomination and appointment of external examiners may not be disclosed to candidate.
+The online form for the appointment of external examiners is available at: https://ross.ru.ac.za/